-Question Number Question Answer 1 Has your SOE failed to submit your 'Statement of Corporate Objectives' to the Ministry of Finance and Treasury (MoFT) by the deadline date?
+Question Number Question Answer 1 Has your SOE failed to submit your Statement of Corporate Objectives (SCO) to the Ministry of Finance and Treasury (MoFT) by the deadline date?
 Yes / No 2 Is your SOE currently in default on any formal debt obligations?
 Yes / No 3 Does your SOE currently have any National Provident Fund (NPF) arrears?
 Yes / No 4 Does your SOE currently have any Inland Revenue Division (IRD) arrears?
 Yes / No

-If you answered 'Yes' to any of the above questions, then your SOE fails the 'self-assessment test' and is not eligible for an on-lending arrangement.
+If you answered 'Yes' to any of the above questions, then your SOE fails the 'self-assessment test' and is not eligible to directly borrow.